Futureproof

 Building Scenarios

 Start with 3 scenarios: base (most likely), upside (things go well), downside (things go poorly).
 Vary the key drivers: growth rate, win rate, churn, funding environment.
 Include specific triggers and actions for each scenario.
+A pro forma income statement generator makes it easy to model multiple scenarios and compare their profitability impact side by side.

 Example